Renovating a property overseas is something many of us dream about.

-With a city property, for example, I’ll put a priority on walkability.
-I like a property that’s convenient to restaurants, cafés, grocery shopping, and home supplies.
+With a city property, think about walkability.
+Look for a property that’s convenient to restaurants, cafés, grocery shopping, and home supplies.
 Resale buyers and renters usually want the same thing.

 If the property is for you, make sure you’re happy with proximity to entertainment and public transportation, as well as the level of noise and activity nearby.

 Verify that the house is structurally sound where it counts.
 Problems with things like the foundation, structural members, or termite-damaged framing may be too expensive to make it a viable investment.